AgarwalPragy/IITB2016PreFundae/readme.md

 # Others #

 1. Is there an eligibility criteria for **undergrad %** for placements?
 If someone has a lower %/GPA that this in undergrad, is he debarred from campus placements?
+1. Do Mtech students get offers from abroad and how do Mtech students get pre placement offers ?
+1. Which profs have good contacts in foreign universities since recommendation from them for PhD will have great value?